Half Of Kids With Autism Are Bullied

 By: Research Development and Engineering Command

-Autism spectrum disorder (ASD) is a variety of neurodevelopmental disorders that usually cause social impairments, communication difficulties and restricted, repetitive, and stereotyped patterns of behavior, according to the National Institutes of Health.
-Social interaction is especially difficult for people diagnosed with the disorder.
-About 1 out of 88 children by age 8 will have an ASD, with males four times more likely to have autism than females.
+Autism spectrum disorder (ASD) is a variety of neurodevelopmental disorders that usually cause social impairments, communication difficulties, and restricted, repetitive, and stereotyped behavior patterns, according to the National Institutes of Health.
+As a result, social interaction is complicated for people diagnosed with the disorder.
+About 1 out of 88 children by age eight will have an ASD, with males four times more likely to have autism than females.

 According to a recent study, almost half of children with autism spectrum disorder (ASD) have reported being bullied.
 This is a concerning finding, as bullying can have severe.